tillg/grtnr.com_src/README.md

 * ~~Fix: Images are not visible~~ 2022-08
 * ~~2022-08-20 Link it to grtnr.com (with CNAME) --> Using https://new.grtnr.de instead.~~
 * Build process should check if all links work: external, pictures, etc.
+  * Make sure we build with the same scripts locally and within the github actions
+* Have Google tracking
 * Find a more pleasant layout
+* **--- Go live ---**
+* Navigation with categories, i.e. recipes, tech, family, travel...
+* Lint & format HTML before commit (commit hooks)
 * Have recipes as extra collection & extra layout
 * Have actions that test before publishing:
   * Can all the content be properly translated to HTML?
   * Are all the links valid?
   * Are all the images available?
-* Have Google tracking
 * Have sitemap
-* Navigation with categories, i.e. recipes, tech, family, travel...
 * Integrate search
 * Integrate comments
 * Differentiate posts and pages (i.e. about, impressum...)

-## Problems
+## Problems & findings

 A list of problems I met and how I delt with them.